Polymer/polymer-bundler/README.md

     target file
 - `redirects`: An array of strings with the format `URI|PATH` where url is a URI composed of a protocol, hostname, and path and PATH is a local filesystem path to replace the matched URI part with.
 Multiple redirects may be specified; the earliest ones have the highest priority.
 - `stripComments`: Remove non-license HTML comments.
-- `inputUrl`: A URL string that will override the `target` argument to `polymer-bundler.process()`.
-    By design, gulp and grunt plugins expect to work on the given file path.
-    `polymer-bundler` has its own file loader, and expects to be given URLs.
-In instances where the filename cannot be used as a URL `inputUrl` will override the filename.
 - `loader`: A [hydrolysis](https://www.npmjs.com/package/hydrolysis) loader.
     This loader is generated with the `target` argument to `vulcan.process` and the `exclude` paths.
 A custom loader can be given if more advanced setups